PamCatten/PamCatten/README.md

   <img src="https://komarev.com/ghpvc/?username=PamCatten&color=81bbc6&style=for-the-badge"/>
 </div>

-I'm a driven, passionate, and relentlessly curious junior software dev, with more free time than I'd really prefer right now!
+I'm a driven, passionate, and relentlessly curious recent graduate from UNH, with way more free time than I'd really prefer right now!
 Currently I fill my days learning new tech, working on projects that excite me, and spending time with my family.
 <br><br>
 I'm actively on the lookout for entry-level software development roles in the New Hampshire area, so please feel free to reach out, I always love to chat!